Updated: June 2, 2025

 Portuguese tax number

-You will need a NIF, the Portuguese tax number, to open a bank account in Portugal.
+You will need a Portugal NIF number (tax identification number) to open a bank account in Portugal.
 You can apply for the NIF number yourself at your local tax office or get an attorney to assist you.
 If you are a non-EU citizen, you will need to have a fiscal representative.

 Portuguese bank account

 Once you start the purchase process, it is vital to have all the essential documents ready to ensure the property purchase journey is seamless and your purchase offer is eligible and legally compliant with Portuguese real estate law.
-Working with a real estate lawyer will prove to be an invaluable asset as they will be able to assist you with getting the documents you need in order and completing due diligence checks on the property on your behalf.
+Working with a real estate lawyer in Cascais will prove to be an invaluable asset, ensuring that you have all your documents and complete the necessary due diligence checks.

 To buy property in Cascais, you will need the following documents: